Toxic Free Kids Act

 Contact Info

 During the 2009 legislative session, the Toxic Free Kids Act (Minn.
 Stat.
-2021 116.9401 – 116.9407), was passed and signed into law by the governor.
+116.9401 – 116.9407) was passed and signed into law by the governor.
 This legislation requires the Minnesota Department of Health (MDH) to create two lists of chemicals: one list called “Chemicals of High Concern” and one called “Priority Chemicals.”

 MDH is required to review and revise the Chemicals of High Concern list at least every three years.
-The Toxic Free Kids Program published the fourth update of the Chemicals of High Concern list in July, 2022.
+The TFK program published the fourth update of the Chemicals of High Concern list in July 2022.
 A report describing this process as well as public education and partnership efforts can be found on the Reports page.
 The fifth update of the Chemicals of High Concern list is scheduled for July 2025.

-Other states doing similar work:
+Other states doing similar work

 - Maine: Safer Chemicals in Children's Products